paulanthonywilson/furlough/_posts/2021-03-18-test-driving-otp---creating-a-registry-with-expiring-entries.md

 ---

-An Elixir Forum thread for this post is [here](https://elixirforum.com/t/elixir-blog-post-test-driving-otp-creating-a-registry-with-expiring-entries/38278), if have questions or criticism.
+An Elixir Forum thread for this post is [here](https://elixirforum.com/t/elixir-blog-post-test-driving-otp-creating-a-registry-with-expiring-entries/38278), if have a question or criticism.

 ---